apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 The default set has been extended by Oak to cover additional features outside of the scope defined by JCR (like e.g. index or user management).
 The complete list can be found in [Privilege Management : The Default Implementation](../privilege/default.html).

-The minimal set of privileges required for each repository operation can be looked up in [Mapping API Calls to Privileges](../privilege/mappingtoprivileges.html) and [Mapping Privileges to Items](../privilege/mappingtoitems.html).
+The minimal set of privileges required for each operation are outlined in [Mapping API Calls to Privileges](../privilege/mappingtoprivileges.html) and [Mapping Privileges to Items](../privilege/mappingtoitems.html).

 ##### Privileges affecting the parent node